KILTprotocol/sdk-js/packages/did/README.md

 console.log(lightDID.did)
 ```

-For cases in which also an encryption key and some external services need to be added to a light DID:
+For cases in which also an encryption key needs to be added to a light DID:

 ```typescript
 const keystore = new DemoKeystore()